cas27/snackpack/README.md

 `  gem install snackpack`

-`  mkdir /path/to/where/you/want/to/store/tapas/`

-Copy and edit the snackpack.yml move it into your tapas dir

-`  cd /path/where/you/are/storing/tapas/`

-First time running this gem will take a while as it downloads all the files
+First time running this gem will create your configuration file which stores where you want to store your local ruby tapas.
+Make sure to not miss any slashes in your directory name. `example: /home/user/ruby-tapas/` Also the first run it will take a while as it downloads all the files

 `  snackpack username password`

+Browse to download directory load up the `snack_log.html` and start enjoying your tapas!

 ## Description